hexops/machengine.org/content/pkg/mach-glfw.md

 ### build.zig.zon

-mach-glfw uses the Zig package manager:
+mach-glfw uses the Zig package manager.
+Create a `build.zig.zon` in your project (replace `LATEST_COMMIT` with the latest commit hash):

-1. Save mach-glfw's [build.zig.zon](https://github.com/hexops/mach-glfw/blob/main/build.zig.zon) file in your project, next to your `build.zig.zon`.
-You can change the `.name` and `.version` to describe your project.
-2. Open the `build.zig.zon` file and add a new `.mach_glfw` entry under `.dependencies`, e.g.:

 ```zig
 .mach_glfw = .{